Manafort's right-hand man testifies against him in tax fraud case

 In addition to assisting in Manafort’s alleged crimes, Gates told the jury he had failed to report income he routed through his bank accounts in the United Kingdom and said he stole several hundreds of thousands of dollars from Manafort by filing false and inflated expense reports.

-Those admissions are likely to become a focal point for Manafort’s defence team when he is cross examined on Tuesday.
+Those admissions are likely to become a focal point for Manafort’s defense team when he is cross examined on Tuesday.

 Manafort has pleaded not guilty to 18 counts of bank and tax fraud and failing to disclose foreign bank accounts.
 The charges largely predate his five months on the Trump campaign.
 His case is the first to go to trial arising from Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 U.S. election.